Strange Loop 2015 Call for Presentations

 - Up to 4 nights of hotel

-- US airfare or a $500 travel stipend for international speakers
+- Covered airfare for US or Canada or a $500 travel stipend for international speakers

 Strange Loop is a developer-focused conference that encompasses past (the history of computing), present (deep dives on today's technology), and future (what's next).
 Strange Loop is not focused on any particular language or area of technology - see below for more guidance.
 Reviewing the archives from 2013 and 2014 is a great way to see what has been invited or selected in the past!

 This CFP covers two types of talks: